17 burnt to death in Lagos-Ibadan expressway accident

 No fewer than 17 persons were burnt to death on Friday in an accident involving a Mazda bus and a tanker at Isara Bridge on the Lagos-Ibadan Expressway.

-The Sector Commander, Federal Road Safety Corps (FRSC) in Ogun, Mr Ahmed Umar, confirmed the incident to the News Agency of Nigeria (NAN) in Abeokuta.
+The Sector Commander, Federal Road Safety Corps (FRSC) in Ogun, Mr. Ahmed Umar, confirmed the incident to newsmen in Abeokuta.

 He stated that the accident was caused by route violation and dangerous driving, which resulted in a head-on collision and thereafter fire outbreak.